VulcanJS/vulcan-next/docs/features.md

 Material UI

 Jest for the custom server
-Unified code coverage
+Unified code coverage with server

-Separate Jest e2e tests (long to run) from fast unit tests

-Storybook
+A way to debug which files are built in TypeScript

 Webpack bundle analysis
 Webpack bundle analysis for Storybook
 MDX support